neoforged/.github/primers/1.21.6/index.md

         - `clearColorAndDepthTextures` now has an overload that takes in four `int`s representing the region to clear the texture information within
         - `writeToBuffer`, `mapBuffer(GpuBuffer, int, int)` now take in a `GpuBufferSlice` instead of a `GpuBuffer`
         - `createFence` - Creates a new sync fence.
+        - `createRenderPass` now takes in a `Supplier<String>`, used for determining the name of the pass to use as a debug group
     - `GpuDevice`
         - `createBuffer` no longer takes in a `BufferUsage`, with `BufferType` replaced by an `int`
         - `getUniformOffsetAlignment` - Returns the uniform buffer offset alignment.
+        - `createTexture` now takes in an additional `int` for the usage, see `GpuTexture` constants
     - `RenderPass`
         - `enableScissor` is removed
         - `bindSampler` can now take in a nullable `GpuTexture`
         - `setUniform` can either take in a `GpuBuffer` or `GpuBufferSlice` instead of the raw inputs
-        - `drawIndexed` now has an overload that takes in an additional `int` that represents the number of instances of the specified range of indices to be rendered
+        - `drawIndexed` now takes the following `int`s: the base vertex, the start index, the number of elements, and the prim count
         - `drawMultipleIndexed` now takes in a collection of strings that defines the list of required uniforms
+        - `pushDebugGroup`, `popDebugGroup` - Profiler commands for grouping similar calls.
         - `$UniformUploader#upload` now takes in a `GpuBufferSlice` instead of an array of `float`s
     - `RenderSystem`
         - `SCISSOR_STATE`, `enableScissor`, `disableScissor` are removed